-Chrysler recruited Carroll Shelby - human linchpin of the AC Cobra - as a consultant on the Viper project.
-He was eminently well-placed to assist - both with its venom-spitting power, and serpentine lines.
-On its début - at the '89 Detroit Motor Show - the Viper mesmerised all who saw it.
+Chrysler recruited Carroll Shelby as consultant for their Dodge Viper project.
+Previously, he had been linchpin of the AC Cobra.
+Shelby lavished what he had learned from the Cobra onto the Viper – in terms both of its venom-spitting power and serpentine lines.
+On its début – at the \’89 Detroit Motor Show – the Viper mesmerised all who saw it.
 Such was the frenzy that the concept car created, that Chrysler hastily hatched plans to put it into production.
-Fast-forward two and a half years - and the Viper was sliding onto the highway.
+Fast-forward two and a half years – and the Viper was sliding onto the highway.
 Its 8-litre V10 gave 400bhp.
 Top speed was 180mph.
-Thankfully, it had been fitted with 13″ rims ... which went some way toward transmitting torque to tarmac.
-For, torque there was - 450lb ft of it!
+Its wheels featured wide 13″ rims – helping transfer torque to tarmac.
+And torque there most certainly was – a churning 450 lb ft of it.

-The Viper's motor had begun life in a truck.
-That was before Lamborghini were given it.
-They cast the block from aluminium, rather than iron - and designed a bright-red cylinder-head.
-That said, it was hardly cutting edge.
-It had just two valves per cylinder, hydraulic lifters, and pushrods.
-With Shelby's help, however, big numbers were coaxed out of it.
-The transmission was state-of-the-art.
-A 6-speed 'box was still a rarity, in the early '90s.
+Indeed, the Viper\’s motor began life in a truck.
+That was before Lamborghini got hold of it, though.
+They re-cast the iron block to aluminium.
+And topped that off with a bright-red cylinder-head.
+Even so, it was far from a cutting edge engine – comprising just two valves per cylinder, plus hydraulic lifters and pushrods.
+Which is when Carroll Shelby came in.
+Basic though the set-up was, he coaxed big numbers out of it.
+Thankfully, the transmission, at least, was state-of-the-art.
+A 6-speed \’box was still a rarity, in the early \’90s.

-Styling-wise, the Viper hit the target.
-Its sinuous bodywork was seriously aerodynamic.
-Drivers loved the Viper.
-A real seal of approval came when it was selected as pace car for the Indy 500 race.
-Stateside, sports cars had been in the doldrums.
-Thanks to the Viper, they were reinvigorated.
-For Carroll Shelby, the Cobra was always going to be a hard act to top.
-The Dodge Viper, though, had 'em dancing in the aisles.
-Well, in the showrooms, at any rate!
+Styling-wise, the Viper hit the spot.
+Its sinuous bodywork was seriously aerodynamic. \’Enthusiastic\’ drivers loved it.
+Seals of approval do not come much bigger than selection as pace car for the Indy 500.
+Stateside, the sports car sector had been in the doldrums.
+The Viper reinvigorated it.
+As for Carroll Shelby – the Cobra was always going to be a tough act to top.
+Tribute to him, then, that the Dodge Viper had \’em dancing in the aisles.
+Well, in the passenger seats, at any rate!